Kindergartner finds cocaine in classmate's backpack

 But on Wednesday afternoon, when investigators with Southwest Detectives got the case, their concern grew, knowing how street drugs are packaged.

-"They are packaged to be individual like that, but usually they are in a larger grouping, so we don't know if in fact there were other glassine bags out there in the school at this time," said Walker.
+"They are packaged to be individual like that, but usually they are in a larger grouping, so we don't know if in fact there were other glassine bags out there in the school at this time," Walker said.

 The school said backpacks of all students were checked and parents were notified.